SaladTechnologies/comfyui-api/README.md

 These endpoints will be present in the swagger docs, and can be used to interact with the API.
 If you provide descriptions in your zod schemas, these will be used to create a table of inputs in the swagger docs.

+## Prebuilt Docker Images

+There are several prebuilt Docker images using this server.
+They are built from the [SaladCloud Recipes Repo](https://github.com/SaladTechnologies/salad-recipes/), and can be found on [Docker Hub](https://hub.docker.com/r/saladtechnologies/comfyui/tags).

+The tag pattern is `saladtechnologies/comfyui:comfy<comfy-version>-api<api-version>-<model|base>` where:

+- `<comfy-version>` is the version of ComfyUI used
+- `<api-version>` is the version of the comfyui-api server
+- `<model|base>` is the model used.
+There is a `base` tag for an image that contains ComfyUI and the comfyui-api server, but no models.
+There are also tags for specific models, like `sdxl-with-refiner` or `flux-schnell-fp8`.